processism/processism.github.io/docs/01-introduction/02-concise-overview.md

+---
+layout: default
+title: "The PIR Framework: A Concise Overview"
+---

 # The PIR Framework: A Concise Overview

 > "No man ever steps in the same river twice, for it's not the same river and he's not the same man." — Heraclitus